Best UK Universities For Nursing 2025/2026

 Top 5 Nursing Universities in the UK

-Here is our list of the best universities for nursing degrees in the UK entering 2024.
+Here are some of the best universities for nursing degrees in the UK entering 2025.
 Do note that this list is non-exhaustive and in no particular order.

 The nursing programme at the University of Sheffield offers a comprehensive and rigorous curriculum designed to prepare students for a successful career in healthcare.
 The programme provides a strong theoretical foundation combined with practical skills and hands-on experience.
 Students have access to state-of-the-art facilities.
 This includes simulation labs and dedicated nursing practice areas, which enhance their learning experience.
 The programme also places a strong emphasis on clinical placements, allowing students to gain valuable practical experience in various healthcare settings.
 Graduates of the programme are eligible to register with the Nursing and Midwifery Council (NMC) in the UK.
 This directly enables them to practice as registered nurses and make a positive impact on the lives of individuals and communities.